lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 The information REQUIRED is:

-* the current root-CA public key
+* the current trusted CA public key

-* (if the certifying CA is not a root-CA) the certification path from the root CA to the certifying CA together with appropriate revocation lists
+* (if the certifying CA is not a trusted CA) the certification path from the trusted CA to the certifying CA together with appropriate revocation lists

 * the algorithms and algorithm parameters that the certifying CA